xertSuns1/braiins/open/hw/zynq-io-am1-s9/README.md

 Interrupt flag IRQ_PEND_WORK_RX is set when new work response is received and stored into receive FIFO.
 Interrupt flag IRQ_PEND_WORK_RX is cleared when user read from work receive FIFO.

-Interrupt flag IRQ_PEND_CMD_RX is set when new control response is received and stored into receive FIFO.
+Interrupt flag IRQ_PEND_CMD_RX is set when new command response is received and stored into receive FIFO.
-Interrupt flag IRQ_PEND_CMD_RX is cleared when user read from control receive FIFO.
+Interrupt flag IRQ_PEND_CMD_RX is cleared when user read from command receive FIFO.

-Flags IRQ_PEND_WORK_RX and IRQ_PEND_CMD_RX are cleared on reset of individual FIFO by control bits RST_WORK_RX_FIFO and RST_CMD_RX_FIFO in control register.
+Flags IRQ_PEND_WORK_RX and IRQ_PEND_CMD_RX are cleared on reset of individual FIFO by bits RST_WORK_RX_FIFO and RST_CMD_RX_FIFO in control register.
 All flags are also cleared when IP core is disabled.

 ID of interrupt ports connected to the ARM should be (base is the lowest number defined in [table](#List-of-Implemented-IP-Cores)):
 - irq_work_tx - (base + 0)